CAE Reading and Use of English Practice Test 11

 Span (v) — to be, to exist for a period of time.
 William the Conqueror’s rule spanned over 50 years.

 Shroud (v) — to cover something by covering it.
-The peak of the mountain was shrouded by thick layer of clouds.
+The peak of the mountain was shrouded by a thick layer of clouds.

 Landmark (n) — a notable feature of a particular place or territory.
 The Eiffel Tower is Paris’ most notable landmark.